Ottawa Fringe Festival: Performance spaces

 Performances all take place in downtown Ottawa.
 Two of the regular stages are located at the University of Ottawa, including Studio Léonard-Beaulne and Academic Hall.
 Three others are located at Arts Court: Arts Court Theatre, Arts Court Library and Ottawa Dance Directive (ODD Box).
 The venues are all within walking distance of one another.

 Shows and attractions

 Throughout the festival, a courtyard is set up just outside Arts Court to provide refreshment and a location for mingling with the artists.

 Most Fringe performances are plays, and most last an hour or less.
 Since 2009, a limited number of 90-minute spots have been available.
 The content of the plays varies since acceptance to the festival is by lottery, and the shows are not juried.
-Because Ottawa is a bilingual city, both English and French productions are presented at the Fringe, though a small number of productions in past years have been bilingual.
+Because Ottawa is a bilingual city, both English and French productions are presented at the Fringe; however, a small number of productions in past years have been bilingual.